-It is often said that propane is cheaper to heat with than electricity.
+It is often said that propane is cheaper to heat than electricity.
 But is this actually the case?
-Let’s take a closer look at the factors that comes into play when heating with propane and electricity.
+Let’s take a closer look at the factors that come into play when heating with propane and electricity.

-It is fact that propane is often cheaper than electric when it comes to heating, a data from US Department of Energy has shown that over the years, using propane to heat homes is significantly cheaper than electricity.
+It is fact that propane is often cheaper than electricity when it comes to heating, a data from the US Department of Energy has shown that over the years, using propane to heat homes is significantly cheaper than electricity.

 This is because propane is a more efficient way to heat your home.
 Why is it so?
 Here are the reasons why:

-- If you have a furnace in your home that is powered by propane, it produces air at temperature of 120 degrees, while its electric counterpart only produce air 90 degrees – the former is 25% more efficient.
+- If you have a furnace in your home that is powered by propane, it produces air at a temperature of 120 degrees, while its electric counterpart only produces air at 90 degrees – the former is 25% more efficient.

 - Have you used propane and electric clothes dyer before?
-Have you noticed that the propane dryer dry clothes much faster than electric?
-Not only you used much less power but also you save a lot of time powering the appliance.
-It modern type of dryer in market today, it has been claimed that it is 50% more efficient.
+Have you noticed that the propane dryer dry clothes much faster than the electric one?
+Not only do you use much less power but also you save a lot of time powering the appliance.
+It modern type of dryer in the market today, and it has been claimed that it is 50% more efficient.

-- Do you have electric range and propane stove in your home?
-The range heat much slower than propane stove – that means more electricity is consumed.
-While the propane stove heats much quickly.
-In addition, propane stove produces more intensive heat and cooks food much faster.
+- Do you have an electric range and propane stove in your home?
+The range heat is much slower than a propane stove – that means more electricity is consumed.
+While the propane stove heats much more quickly.
+In addition, a propane stove produces more intensive heat and cooks food much faster.

 - Do you have water in your home or pool?
-It has been studied that propane heats water much faster than electric, in fact it is 3X faster.
+It has been studied that propane heats water much faster than electricity, in fact, it is 3X faster.
 Thus it takes less time and less power to heat the water.
-It modern models models of propane water heaters available in the market today, it has been noticed that it is 3x-4x more efficient than electric.
+In modern models of propane water heaters available in the market today, it has been noticed that it is 3x-4x more efficient than electric.

 Determining the cost of propane